yujikudo/graphql_picker/README.md

 It is hard to find GraphQL queries and mutations created in Apollo in .graphql files.
 There are many fragments used by Query and Mutation.
 Then, it is problematic to create a query when you execute in GraphiQL etc.
-GraphQL Picker can extract related fragments by specifying the query name of GrapqhQL.
+GraphQL Picker can extract related fragments by specifying the Operation name.

 ## Installation